plentymarkets/docs-raw/plentyInterface/Comment.md

 ## Contracts<a name="comment_comment_contracts"></a>
 ### CommentRepositoryContract<a name="comment_contracts_commentrepositorycontract"></a>

-Get, create and delete comments.
+Get, create, update and delete comments.

 #### Namespace